Icon_Top_Black

 8.2

-We can see from the results that the satisfaction rate for IKEA US is higher than for IKEA Taiwan.
-Furthermore, the rate for the statement: "I agree that the IKEA US website is easier to use than the IKEA Taiwan site" is 7.8.
-Therefore, it is correct that the global template needs to be considered when redesigning IKEA Taiwan’s website.
+We can see from the results that the satisfaction rate for IKEA US is higher than that for IKEA Taiwan.
+Furthermore, the rating for the statement "I agree that the IKEA US website is easier to use than the IKEA Taiwan site" is 7.8.
+Therefore, it is evident that the global template needs to be considered when redesigning IKEA Taiwan’s website.

-From the usability test for IKEA Taiwan’s website, a few interviewees were lost when trying to look for the 74x74cm black-brown Lerhamn table, which was the same problem I also had.
-Therefore, I decided to perform card sorting to reorganise the IA for product categories.
+From the usability test for IKEA Taiwan’s website, a few interviewees became lost when trying to find the 74x74cm black-brown Lerhamn table, which was the same issue I encountered.
+Therefore, I decided to perform card sorting to reorganise the information architecture (IA) for product categories.

-Moreover, most of the interviewees claimed that they prefer to shop for large/expensive items like furniture on laptop/desktop, therefore, the redesign will start with a laptop/desktop breakpoint
+Moreover, most of the interviewees stated that they prefer to shop for large or expensive items, such as furniture, on a laptop or desktop.
+Therefore, the redesign will begin with a laptop/desktop breakpoint.

-Going back to the hypotheses, we can see from the surveys and interviews that out of the five interviewees, only one has ever shopped on IKEA Taiwan’s website, and she lives in the rural areas of Taiwan where there is no IKEA.
+Going back to the hypotheses, the surveys and interviews revealed that out of the five interviewees, only one has ever shopped on IKEA Taiwan’s website.
+She lives in a rural area of Taiwan where there is no IKEA store.

-Therefore, the hypothesis "if IKEA provides seamless experiences the increased online users from the pandemic will stay" is tested true.
-Also, according to the interviews, people who live in cities that don’t have IKEA shop more on IKEA Taiwan’s website.
+Therefore, the hypothesis "if IKEA provides seamless experiences, the increased online users from the pandemic will stay" is proven to be true.
+Additionally, according to the interviews, people who live in cities without an IKEA store shop more on IKEA Taiwan’s website.

-Lastly, four out of five interviewees would like to see more sales information on IKEA US' website.
+Lastly, four out of five interviewees expressed a desire to see more sales information on IKEA US’ website.

 Primary Research: Quantitative